Resident Assistant Selection

-The prompt for the presentation will be announced in early January.
-Presentations will take place the first week of classes in Spring 2022.
+The prompt for the presentation will be announced in December.
+Presentations will take place virtually in early January 2023.

 Phase III: Individual Interviews

-The interview consists of behavioral interview questions have been developed that align with the CA position description and responsibilities in these areas:
+The interview consists of behavioral interview questions that align with the CA position description and responsibilities in these areas: